-SAP: Student Assistance Program / Counseling Services
+SCS: Student Counseling Services

-The Student Assistance Program is designed to help students reach their academic goals by securing assistance for personal problems, stress from everyday life, family and marital problems, alcoholism, drug abuse, financial and budget concerns, legal issues, adjustment to life issues, and psychiatric disorders.
-Staff expertise, combined with the knowledge of community resources, enables the Student Assistance Program to provide comprehensive assistance to the students of LLU.
+The Student Counseling Services is designed to help students reach their academic goals by securing assistance for personal problems, stress from everyday life, family and marital problems, alcoholism, drug abuse, financial and budget concerns, legal issues, adjustment to life issues, and psychiatric disorders.
+Staff expertise, combined with the knowledge of community resources, enables the Student Counseling Services to provide comprehensive assistance to the students of LLU.
 Unlimited free visits for students.

-There are two essential components to the Student Assistance Program: voluntary self-referral and referral by faculty and staff.
+There are two essential components to the Student Counseling Services: voluntary self-referral and referral by faculty and staff.
 The primary services are diagnostic evaluation and placement in services to address the individual needs of the student.
-Through student assistance, training and educational efforts, the student are able to develop skills regarding stress management, communication techniques, and may other topics that can aid them in healthful living.
+Through student assistance, training and educational efforts, the student is able to develop skills regarding stress management, communication techniques, and may other topics that can aid them in healthful living.
 Students are encouraged to use the program voluntarily and privately to resolve personal problems before any involvement by faculty and staff is necessary.

 Counselors meet with students individually, in one-on-one sessions.
 Typical issues involve conflict and communication in relationships, dealing with symptoms of traumatic experiences, substance abuse, eating disorders, adjusting to academic rigors, or any situation that generates anxiety or depression.
-The SAP also offers training in reducing test anxiety and improving concentration.
+The SCS also offers training in reducing test anxiety and improving concentration.
 All discussions are confidential.
 Unlimited free visits for students.